General Data Protection Regulations

 Individual’s rights under the GDPR are increased, particularly regarding access, erasure and portability.
 Organisations are required to more clearly record and communicate what information will be captured, how it will be used and who it will be shared with.
 There are more stringent requirements on protection of the data and on breaches of data privacy.

-The UK regulator, the Information Commissioner’s Office (ICO), has been developing and publishing guidance in support of the GDPR but, as at March 2018, has not addressed all aspects of the new legislation.
+The UK regulator, the Information Commissioner’s Office (ICO), has been developing and publishing guidance in support of the GDPR.
 It is incumbent upon organisations, however, to implement the requirements nonetheless.
 Penalties for non-compliance are substantially increased in comparison to the Data Protection Act 1998, from a maximum of £500,000 rising to up to 4% of annual global turnover or €20 Million (whichever is the greater), so there are significant financial penalties to not effectively implementing changes in line with the legislation.

-Durham University has been working internally and with its supply chain to ensure that its policies, processes and systems are compliant with the requirements of the GDPR.
-In addition to the guidance published on our website, a number of internal resources are available to employees through the guidance pages and in the 'Resources' section below.
+Durham University has worked internally and with its supply chain to ensure that its policies, processes and systems are compliant with the requirements of the GDPR.
+In addition to the guidance published on our website, a number of internal resources are available to employees through the Data Protection Employee Guidance pages.

 A new e-learning course is available via DUO.
 All employees are required to complete this.
 The 'Information Governance and Data Protection' course, which has a final assessment that must be passed, covers: